THE BUSINESS WITH THE FEAR OF LIME

 Hygiene risk

-Environmental pollution
+Environmental impact

-A wise investment?
+A worthwhile investment?

 Conclusion